akankshateja/avax-04/README.md

 # DegenToken Contract
 The DegenToken contract is an ERC20 token smart contract that enables various functionalities for players in the Degen Gaming platform.
 The contract is designed to provide the following features:

 Minting new tokens: The platform owner can create new tokens and distribute them as rewards to players.
-Only the contract owner has the authority to mint tokens.
+Only the contract owner has the authority to mint tokens..

 Transferring tokens: Players can transfer their tokens to others.
 They can initiate token transfers to any address by specifying the recipient and the amount of tokens they wish to transfer.